 Where is the Archives of Appalachia located?

 We are located on the campus of East Tennessee State University, Johnson City, Tennessee.
-We are on the 4th floor of Sherrod Library, which is located at the corner of Lake Street and Seehorn Road.
+We are on the 4th floor of Sherrod Library, which is located at 344 J L Seehorn Road.
 This link will take you to a map of the ETSU Campus.
 Sherrod Library is building 320 on the map.

 Is there visitor parking on the ETSU campus?

 Yes, visitor parking is available.
-To obtain a parking permit, e-mail the Department of Public Safety at email@example.com.
+To obtain a parking permit, e-mail the Department of Public Safety at firstname.lastname@example.org.
 They will need to know when you plan to visit.
-Or, you can stop at the Public Safety office when you arrive on campus.
-The Public Safety office is located at 908 West Maple Street.
-This link will take you to a map of the ETSU Campus.
-The Public Safety building is 153 on the map.
+They will e-mail you a permit to place on your dashboard.

 A permit allows you to park in any faculty/staff/student parking area.
 There is no charge for a permit.